-Creating the COPAN OpenVault Client Primitive
+Creating the COPAN MAID OpenVault Client Primitive

 Use the values shown in the following sections when adding a COPAN OpenVault client primitive.
+There should be one primitive instance for each shelf.

-Required Fields for a COPAN OpenVault Client
+Required Fields for a COPAN MAID OpenVault Client

 ID Unique ID for the COPAN OpenVault client on each shelf,